 In the event of a Change in Control: (a) all Options or SARs then outstanding shall automatically become fully vested and exercisable as of the date of the Change in Control; (b) all restrictions and conditions of all Restricted Stock then outstanding shall lapse as of the date of the Change in Control; and (c) all Restricted Stock Units, Stock Payment Awards, Dividend Equivalent Awards, Cash-Based Awards, and Other Stock-Based Awards shall be deemed to have been earned out in a manner set forth in the applicable Award Agreement.
 In addition to the foregoing, in the case of a Change in Control involving a merger of, or consolidation involving, the Company in which the Company is: (i) not the surviving corporation (the "Surviving Entity") or (ii) becomes a wholly owned subsidiary of the Surviving Entity or any Parent thereof, each outstanding Option granted under the Plan and not exercised (a "Predecessor Option") will be converted into an option (a "Replacement Option") to acquire common stock of the Surviving Entity or its Parent, which Replacement Option will have substantially the same terms and conditions as the Predecessor Option, with appropriate adjustments as to the number and kind of shares and exercise prices.
-Notwithstanding the foregoing, in the event of a Change in Control, the Committee expressly reserves the discretion to cancel all outstanding Options, effective as of the date of the Change in Control, in exchange for a cash payment to be made to each of the Participants within five (5) business days following the Change in Control over the exercise price of each such Option, multiplied by the number of shares that are subject to such option.
+Notwithstanding the foregoing, in the event of a Change in Control, the Committee expressly reserves the discretion to cancel all outstanding Options, effective as of the date of the Change in Control, in exchange for a cash payment to be made to each of the Participants within five (5) business days following the Change in Control in an amount equal to the excess of the fair market value of the Company's Common Stock on the date of the Change in Control over the exercise price of each such Option, multiplied by the number of shares that are subject to such option.